 Providing care to a client, while naturally a quintessential aspect, is only part of the job of being a caregiver.
-Building a rapport with the person your care for is essential to both of your experiences.
-The more comfortable with you your client is, the more efficiently you will be able to do your job.
-As you begin to pursue a caregiving career, learning how caregivers can build trust with their elderly client is one of the most important steps you can take.
+Building a rapport with the person you care for is essential to both of your experiences.
+The more comfortable your client is, the more efficiently you will be able to do your job.
+As you begin to pursue a caregiving career, learning how caregivers can build trust and support with their elderly clients is one of the most important steps you can take.

 Treat them with respect